1. Hire an experienced real estate agent

 Selling your home may appear deceptively easy, but it’s filled with complexities.
 Even if your home is absolutely gorgeous, it will not sell by itself.
 Selling such a high-ticket item as a house (and selling it well!) takes a great deal of knowledge and a significant investment of time, as well as the ability to market effectively.
 A skilled agent can make the process much easier and can help you get the most money for your home, so you can move on to other things in your life.

 According to an HUD report, for most buyers the sale price is the most important factor.
-Yes, other things matter too, like the location, school zone, size, layout, upkeep, etc., but if you set the price unrealistically high, you will end up wasting a lot of time and effort.
+Yes, other things matter too, like the location, school zone, size, layout, upkeep, etc., but if you set the price unrealistically high, you will end up wasting a lot of time and effort for naught.
 Also keep in mind that if you happen to set a price that's lower than what the market can offer, with good marketing you can expect to receive multiple offers, which can drive the price back up to the market value (as long as you don't rush to accept the very first offer).

 In today’s digital age, buyers are well-informed and have a pretty good idea of the housing market trends.
 This means that your house will simply not sell much higher than its current market value, adjusted of course for your house's award-winning layout, stunning real-wood floors throughout, and a breathtaking view from the master bedroom.
-With shrewd marketing and eye-pleasing staging, you can expect a small premium but the final price will still be roughly in the ballpark of it's baseline market value.
+With shrewd marketing and eye-pleasing staging, you can expect some premium but the final price will still be roughly in the ballpark of it's baseline market value.
 Have your agent prepare a detailed CMA (comparative market analysis) for your house.
 Don't rely on Zillow’s Zestimate, as it's centralized averaging algorithm is no substitute for the highly localized knowledge of a reliable real estate agent.

 If you like going to the Gardens Mall, it’s because the retailers there are marketing virtuosos.
 Notice how pleasant it is to walk through the aisles of cashmere sweaters stacked with engineering precision at Bloomingdale’s.
-I can still picture in my mind the window décor of the high-end boutiques on the second floor, even though it's been many weeks since I've last visited the mall.
+I can still picture in my mind the window décor of the high-end boutiques on the second floor, even though it's been months since I've last visited the mall.
 Retailers use insights from the latest behavioral science to appeal to every one of our senses, from alluring scents to inviting music, all designed to gently nudge us to walk out with a purchase in hands.
 Now, you’re selling something that’s worth hundreds of thousands of dollars, so don’t underrate the presentation.
 Emotions play an important role in house purchasing, and you’ll have only one chance to make a first impression, which is formed in the first few seconds when a buyer enters your house.

 Pretend you’re the owner of a Worth Avenue boutique and stage your house with that mindset.
 Make your house spotless and be ruthless in decluttering.
 Consider renting a storage unit to hide your older furniture and replacing it with rented staging furniture.
 And don’t forget about the kitchen and bathrooms.
 According to a Trulia blog, “The rooms buyers most closely inspect (and judge) in a house are the kitchen and master bath... so they need to look their best.”